Why does everyone suddenly want to be a coach?

 Do coaches struggle to make enough to sustain themselves purely because of the competition, though?

-The other factors at play can be when coaches struggle to charge high fees due to their niche, or they haven't mastered marketing and networking or are still honing their coaching skills.
+The other key factors at play are when coaches struggle to charge high fees due to the pay sensitivities of their chosen niche, or if they haven't mastered the marketing and networking skills to become fully booked.

-My ultimate tip for new coaches or aspiring coaches looking to make a full time living, is to be patient.
+My ultimate tip for new coaches or aspiring coaches looking to make a full time living, is to have a strong plan, and then to be patient.

 But it's impatience that often leads to giving up or relying on other income streams instead of wholeheartedly committing to coaching.
-Getting support from a coach or mentor is a shortcut for coaches struggling to make a living, providing their skills and their coaching abilities are good enough.
+Getting support from an experienced coach or mentor is a popular shortcut for coaches yet to make a living from coaching.
+PS I run a programme for coaches to get fully booked in case you’re seeking exact support with that piece, details here.

 This is really something to consider, and take a pause in, before your throw your lot in to become a coach.